-There are three major national groups that work for aid in dying (death-with-dignity.)
-They differ in their approach, but all three are wonderful, and earn our highest recommendation.
-We strongly recommend joining and supporting all three.
+There are several national groups that work for aid in dying (death-with-dignity.)
+They differ in their approach, but all are wonderful, and earn our highest recommendation.
+We strongly recommend joining and supporting them all.

 Compassion and Choices (C&C) is the largest and best-funded group.
 C&C is leading the charge to get the right to death-with-dignity established in states all around the US.
 It’s a most wonderful group — please join if you’re not already a member.
 It also provides trained counselors who can offer advice if you’re suffering intolerably.
 If this is you, don’t hesitate to call C&C at 800-247-7421.